LeGrosLezard/Eyes-detector/README.md

 # Limit

 course this is a limit in case the personn is too agitated, all depend on a face detection.
 There are so many false detections.
 We need to put out the hair.
+We cannot make for example the personn look up on the left.